On the Hurwitz Stability of Hurwitz-Type Matrix Polynomials: Hurwitness of Hurwitz-type matrix polynomials

 \section{Hurwitness of Hurwitz-type matrix polynomials}

-In this section, we verify that an HTM polynomial $\f_n$, defined in Definition \ref{defhur} and satisfying Condition C given by (\ref{A2mp1QQ0}), is indeed a Hurwitz matrix polynomial.
-In \cite{zhan1}, the Hurwitzness of HTM polynomials was considered.
-Unfortunately, the proof of \cite[Theorem 3.5]{zhan1} regarding the inertia of the matrix polynomial $\f_n$ for $n=2m$ is incorrect, and the proof for $n=2m+1$ is absent.
-See Remark \ref{rem5.7}.
-Recall that the inertia of matrix polynomials, denoted by $\gamma(\f_n)$, provides the number of eigenvalues of $\f_n$ with positive, negative and real zero parts, respectively; see \cite[page 410]{lerer1}.
-2mm We rewrite Corollary \ref{cor3.5} for the pair $(ix,iy)$ instead of $(x,y)$. \begin{cor} Assume the same conditions and notations as in Theorem \ref{th.3}.
+In this section, using the explicit form of the Bezoutian matrix (\ref{F2mC}) and (\ref{F2mp1C}), we verify that an HTM polynomial $\fop_n$ is indeed a Hurwitz matrix polynomial.

+In \cite{zhan1}, the Hurwitz property of HTM polynomials was studied.
+However, the proof of \cite[Theorem~3.5]{zhan1} concerning the inertia of the matrix polynomial $\fop_n$ for $n=2m$ is neither explicit nor complete, and a proof for the case $n=2m+1$ is not provided.
+See Remark~\ref{rem5.7A}.

+Recall that the inertia of matrix polynomials, denoted by $\gamma(\fop_n)$, provides the number of eigenvalues of $\fop_n$ with positive, negative and real zero parts, respectively; see \cite[page 410]{lerer1}.
+2mm We rewrite Corollary \ref{cor3.5} for the pair $(ix,iy)$ instead of $(x,y)$. \begin{corollary} Assume the same conditions and notations as in Theorem \ref{th.3}.
 Moreover, let ${\mathcal F}_n$, ${\mathcal J}_k^\ell$, ${\mathcal W}_{2m}^{(0)}$ and ${\mathcal W}_{2m+1}^{(0)}$ be as in (\ref{fn41}), (\ref{Jkl}), (\ref{WW1}) and (\ref{WW2}), respectively.
 Thus, the following equalities hold:

 and